zahariev-webbersof/gladli-website/README.md

 - main branch is deployed to https://gladli.bg/
 - the website is based in bulgaria and this is the main language that supports the website
+- the website is in a constant development process

 # Technologies used in the project